 If your only option is to compensate, and often you’re not even aware of it, then all you’re doing is putting strength on dysfunction.
 I’m in the business of giving you more options and making stuff work nice.

 I help you identify what does and doesn’t work nice, limitations you didn’t even know you had.
 You will see things you never saw before, and won’t be able to unsee.

 It’s a lot of work, it’s endless… but everything you achieve is yours to keep.
 And I can help you achieve so much function, that much I guarantee.

 Whether it’s about learning to do handstands or solving a problem with the hip.
 This is powerful, next-level work, for anyone who wants to move better, learn how to produce strength and stability from the ground up and have a new level of control.

-Look Good in the Buff (codename: BellyProof) – 5 Weeks Body Transformation to Lose Stubborn Fat
+Look Good in the Buff (codename: BellyProof) – 5 Weeks Body Transformation Program to Lose Stubborn Fat

 Want to look good and have a hot bod?
 I can make it happen.

 You will build muscle and burn fat faster by optimizing every part of the biological sequence.
 From how much hormones your body is secreting at night to how well it delivers them through blood circulation.
 It’s all about the sequence and It’s hard work (yes.. there are exercise and nutrition involved on a different scale!) but it’s fun and you can see results from the first week.
 It’s also for everyone, it’s affordable and it’s adaptable to any fitness level.